sortmerna/sortmerna/README.md

 * `SRC_ZLIB` (download Zlib sources.
 Use if ZLib is to be built)
 * `SRC_ROCKSDB` (download RocksDB sources.
 Use if RocksDB is to be built)
 * `SRC_RAPIDJSON` (download RapidJson sources.
 Use if 'apt install rapidjson' not available)
 * `SET_ROCKSDB` (set to 1 to indicate RocksDB was built from sources.
-Not nesessary of RocksDB is installed using packager)
+Not nesessary if RocksDB is installed using packager)
 * `SET_ZLIB` (set to 1 to indicate ZLib was built from sources.)

 The above flags can be ignored if the dependencies (zlib, rocksdb, rapidjson) are installed using a standard packager like 'apt' (on Linux) or 'homebrew' (on Mac)